ropensci/roweb3/content/blog/2020-11-03-coronaviruses-and-hosts/index.md

 We might want to find out information from the entry's title, or filter out incomplete sequences, etc.
 `entrez_summary()` can retrieve metadata and features of the sequence as an object of class `esummary_list`.
 Then we can use `extract_from_esummary()` to pull out the metadata of interest as a vector (or data frame).
-Let's find out when these Pangolin coronavirus sequences were uploaded to GenBank - was it before SARS-CoV-2 emerged?
+Let's find out when these Pangolin coronavirus sequences were uploaded to GenBank.

 ```r
 pang_cov_summary <- entrez_summary(db="nuccore", id = pang_cov_ids$ids)